snowplow/snowplow/docs/04_selfhosting_snowplow.md

 #### 1. Create a bucket for the pixel

 First create a new bucket within your Amazon S3 account to store the pixel.
-Call this bucket `snowplow-static`:
+Call this bucket something like `snowplow-static`:

 ![pixelbucket] [pixelbucket]

 A couple of notes on this:

 * Don't enable logging on this bucket
+* You won't be able to call this bucket exactly `snowplow-static`.
+This is because Amazon S3 bucket names have to be globally unique, and `snowplow-static` is unfortunately taken!
 * Because we will be using CloudFront, it doesn't particularly matter which data center you choose (although see [A note on privacy](#privacy) below)

 #### 2. Create a bucket for the CloudFront logging

 Now let's create a second bucket to store our CloudFront logs - i.e. our actual SnowPlow data.
-Call this bucket `snowplow-logs`:
+Call this bucket something like `snowplow-logs`:

 ![logbucket] [logbucket]

-Again, no need to enable logging on this bucket.
+The notes above also hold true for this bucket: don't enable logging, and expect to have to change the bucket's name slightly.

 #### 3. Upload a tracking pixel